thatrandybrown/thatrandybrown.github.io/content/collaborating.md

 ### What I do

-Support DevProd, DevEx, DevOps, Technology Council, Frontend Guild, etc.

-### Why I am Here

-I had to find a way to use my powers for good, after working in enterprise banking and other startups, and joined cerebral because of the social impact mission.
+I am a dedicated engineer for engineers.
+I love working on solving engineering problems, clearing brush, and doing what I can to help folks live their best lives and do their best work (usually in that order).

 ### How I Work

 Working within the art of the possible, taking consensus driven actions, and running toward fire

-## Receiving Feedback and Praise
+## Receiving Feedback

 Feedback is a gift.
-I encourage, anticipate, and deisre regular feedback on how I can improve.
+I encourage, anticipate, and desire regular feedback on how I can improve.

 I am most receptive to feedback privately in a 1-1 with specific examples of behaviors to keep, improve, start, or stop, or otherwise change.
 In particular, if you are able to tie this feedback to how it impacts my growth and ability to support others it is helpful.